 Suède literally means Swedish!
 This name came from good old Swedish gloves.

 Suede is anything but the uppermost layer.
-Suede can be good as well.
+Suede can be useful as well.
 There can be multiple layers other than the full grain one.
 The whole skin is usually cut thickness-wise in tanneries.

-These cheaper leather are more elastic, usually thinner than the full grain, more available, less durable, less cleanable, not as shiny or smooth as full grains.
+These cheaper leathers are more elastic, usually thinner than the full grain, more available, less durable, less cleanable, not as shiny or smooth as full grains.

 Smaller cattle yield better suede.
-Bigger ones like cows usually give less reliable suede.
+Bigger ones like cows usually give a less reliable suede.

 How to Clean Suede Leather

-The lowermost parts of a skin are way too stretchable thus resulting in the least dependable material.
+The lowermost parts of the skin are way too stretchable thus resulting in the least reliable material.

 What people do at the tanneries is, they shred them by scratching the lowermost layer out.
-That scratched out shredded scraps are then grinded and mixed with something like plastic, PVC, glue etc and turned into a leatherlike composite layer.
+That scratched out shredded scraps are then ground and mixed with something like plastic, PVC, glue, etc. and turned into a leatherlike composite layer.

 They also may contain fabric and some other lamination or coating.

-Whether they look like leather or not, grinded low category raw material itself is not dependable.
+Whether or not they look like leather, ground low category raw material itself is not dependable.
 Bonded leather is not good at all for work footwear.

 This is a tiny little article on leather.

-We tried to discuss the very basic things concerning boot and shoe leather.
-Let us know whether you need more information or not by commenting below.
+We tried to discuss the fundamental things concerning boot and shoe leather.
+Let us know whether or not you need more information by commenting below.